keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 See the
 [KeptnTaskDefinition](../../yaml-crd-ref/taskdefinition.md)
-reference page for the synopsis and examples or each container type.
+reference page for the synopsis and examples for each runner.

 ## Context